tgage211996/Project2_Hello_There/README.md

 Step 9: Open the cloned project in IntelliJ from where you downloaded the project

-Step 10: Click the import Maven Templat popup that will appear in the bottom right corner of the window or add the maven framework by right clicking on the project name in the file directory and selecting add frameworks support and scrolling through your given options and till you see maven.
+Step 10: Click the import Maven Templat popup that will appear in the bottom right corner of the window or add the maven framework by right clicking on the project name in the file directory and click on "add framework support" and scroll through your given options until you see maven.
 Click the Maven option and then click the "Okay" button

 Step 11.a: Setup Tomcat in Intellij Ultimate
  - https://www.youtube.com/watch?v=_Uq2mn56SDs&ab_channel=HamzaMalik